coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 snakemake --cores 1 --snakefile Snakefile_2
 ```

 will run the `Snakefile_2`.
-Thanks to that, now we can also how multiple `Snakefile`s in one directory.
+Thanks to that, now we can also have multiple `Snakefile`s in one directory.
 The `--cores` flag tells Snakemake how many resources (cores) from our computer Snakemake can use to execute the workflow.
-It is mandatory flag, so one cannot omit it.
+It is a mandatory flag, so one cannot omit it.
+You may however also use `--jobs` instead of `--cores` which does not make a difference on a local computer.

 ### Rules